 Vicodin, Lortab, Lorcet

-Found a random pill and want to know what it is?
+Found a random pill around the house or in your teen's jacket?
+Want to know what it is?
 WebMD's Pill Identification Tool may help.
-But because there are hundreds of drugs and thousands of pills and tablets of all shapes, colors, and sizes, try taking the pill to a pharmacist to get help identifying it.
+But because there are hundreds of drugs and thousands of pills and tablets of all shapes, colors, and sizes, you may need a pharmacist to identify it.

 Drug Abuse: What to Do

 Worried that someone you love might be abusing drugs?
 The best thing to do is ask directly.
 Keep an eye out for signs of abuse, like behavior changes or missing medicines.

 Many kids assume that common household drugs or even prescription medicines are safer than street drugs because they're legal.
 Explain the risks.
 Head off problems -- and clean out your medicine cabinet.
 Get rid of the drugs you don't need, and keep track of the ones you do.

 (1) Christina Kennedy / DK Stock

 (2) First DataBank* and U.S. Drug Enforcement Administration

 (3) U.S. Drug Enforcement Administration